carlosb1/upc-aidl-19-team4/README.md

 #### Cosine networks ADAM + Data aug. test

 Furthermore, the Adam optimizer works well with cosine networks.
 It is possible to check how it is improved the process to find the best loss.
-Unfortunately, The accuracy was poor, I tried different values for the learning rate, weight decay (0, 0.001, 5e-4) but It doesn't help, I got the conclusion I need more time to find the best parameters to use it.
+Unfortunately, The accuracy was poor, I tried different values for the learning rate, weight decay (0, 0.001, 5e-4) but It doesn't help, I got the conclusion I need more time to find the best hyperparameters for our case.
 For this, I stopped this study line.

 ![siamese1_sara_adam_normtrans]
 ![siamese2_sara_adam_normtrans]

 ### Cosine v1 with triplet loss!
 (SGD and ADAM) + Data augmentation

-My last test was the implementation of the triplet loss where It works better if we compare with previous experiments.
-The idea to use negative and positive images in the loss function helps a lot to find the minimum.
+My last test was the implementation of the triplet loss where I got the best results.
+The idea to use negative and positive images in the loss function provide more comparative information to the loss function (para metric was used by default, in this case 1.0)

 ![triplet1_sara_sgd_normtrans]
 ![triplet1_sara_adam_normtrans]

 ### Decision networks (Decision and linear network)

 I did the same experiments for the decision layers.
-In the first experiments, I can detected how the performance is poor and after more experiments I could confirm that it doesn't work better.
+In the first experiments, I could already detected how the performance is poor and after more experiments I could confirm it.

 #### Decision networks SGD

-It is possible check how the overfitting happens very fast, and I starts to figure out that It is not the best workflow for my use case.
+It is possible check how the overfitting happens very fast, and I starts to figure out that It is not the best workflow in my use case.

 ![decision_sara_sgd]
 ![decision_linear_sara_sgd]